José Solano y Bote

-José de Solano y Bote, 1st Marquess of Socorro (March 6, 1726 – March 24, 1806), was a Spanish naval officer.
+Captain general of the Navy José de Solano y Bote, 1st Marquess of Socorro (March 6, 1726 – March 24, 1806) was a Spanish Navy officer and colonial administrator.

 Biography

 He served an extensive career in the Spanish Navy starting at the age of 16 until his death in 1806.
-Shortly after joining the Spanish navy in 1742, he participated in the Battle of Toulon (1744), where the Spanish fleet defeated the British fleet.
+Shortly after joining the Navy in 1742, he participated in the Battle of Toulon against the British Royal Navy.
 As a result of his performance in that battle he was promoted to the rank of alférez de fragata.
 In 1754 he was promoted to the rank of capitán de fragata and sent to the Americas as a commissary named by the King with the objective of helping with the demarcation of the limits between Spain and Portugal's holdings.